zigcBenx/githappens/README.md

 ### Only issue
 If you are in a hurry and want to create issue for later without merge request and branch this flag is for you.
 - `--only_issue` - no merge request nor branch will be created.
-You can achive same functionality with adding onlyIssue key to `templates.json` file (see example).
+You can achive same functionality with adding onlyIssue key to `templates.json` file.
 ```
 ...
 {